ngstack/core/libs/translate/README.md

 }
 ```

-The files are fetched and merged together in the order of declarations,
+The files are getting fetched and merged in the order of declarations,
 and applied on the top of the default data loaded from `TranslateService.translationRoot` path.

 ### Cache busting